 Next is the thermostat evaluation.
 For this, set your thermostat a few degrees higher than the room temperature.
 If your unit fails to start, there are chances of a flaw that requires immediate attention.

 However, if the furnace does turn on, let it work for some time, ensuring it doesn’t switch off and continue to blow the heat.
-If it shuts down within a few seconds, it is best to reach out to a heating repair specialist to look into the problem.
+If it shuts down within a few seconds, it is best to reach out to a heating repair near me to look into the problem.

 Keep a Check on the Pilot Light